iotaledger/susee-streams-poc/susee-node/README.md

 ### Use in production

-As the inx-collector system includes a Hornet Node which communicates with other Nodes in the IOTA- or Shimmer-network, the system needs a publicly available domain name.
+As the *SUSEE Node* includes a Hornet Node which communicates with other Nodes in the IOTA- or Shimmer-network, the system needs a publicly available domain name.
 All test systems have been run using an IPv4 address, so we recommend using an